finlabsuk/open-banking-connector-swift/docs/api.md

 | Create Software Statement Profiles | POST	/software-statement-profiles |	Array of SoftwareStatementProfile |	-
 | Create OB Client Profile | POST	/register	|OBClientProfileConfiguration |	-

 Before any communication with banks can begin, one or more software statements (identities) must be created via the Open Banking directory.
-A software statement and associated configuration information is captured in a Software Statement Profile and these may be posted using the endpoint above.
+A software statement and associated configuration information are captured in a Software Statement Profile and these may be posted using the endpoint above.

-Once a Software Statement Profile has been created, an OB Client Profile can be created to configure conmunicaiton with an individual bank.
+Once a Software Statement Profile has been created, an OB Client Profile can be created to configure conmunication with an individual bank.
 An OB Client Profile configures both the OAuth 2 client used with the bank as well as communication preferences specfic to that bank.

-Once a Software Statement Profile and OB Client Profile have been created, the functional (AISP/PISP/CBPII) endpoints may be used.

-[More editing required here]

-The software allows:
-* for each Software Statement, creation of *SoftwareStatementProfile* objects which combine a Software Statement with specified preferences
-* for each ASPSP, creation of *OBClientProfile* objects which combine a mapping to an underlying ASPSP OAuth2 client with specified ASPSP communication preferences
-* for each user, creation of account access and payment consent objects which include a mapping to an underlying ASPSP consent and enable user authorisation (URL generation and redirect handling)

-ASPSP interpretations and implementations of Open Banking APIs differ and this is handled by *OBClientProfile* objects' support of options and overrides for OAuth2 client creation and API communication.
+Bank interpretations and implementations of Open Banking APIs differ and this is handled by *OBClientProfile* objects' support of options and overrides for OAuth2 client creation and API communication.
 Sponsors, please note that [Open Banking Test Kit](https://github.com/finlabsuk/open-banking-test-kit) contains example code for integrations with a growing list of UK banks.

+Once at least one Software Statement Profile and one OB Client Profile have been created, the functional (AISP/PISP/CBPII) endpoints may be used.

 ## Functional Endpoints